Six key facts about health insurance exchanges

 For more information …

-Aflac Insights will continue to provide helpful information at: aflac.com/insights.
+As you continue to navigate health care reform, you can rely on Aflac to provide helpful information and resources at: aflac.com/healthcare_reform.
 To learn more about health care reform and coverage available in your state, visit healthcare.gov, http://cciio.cms.gov and irs.gov.

 1 Congressional Research Service (2012).
 Health Insurance Exchanges Under the Patient Protection and Affordable Care Act (ACA), accessed on October 9, 2014, from https://www.fas.org/sgp/crs/misc/R42663.pdf.

 2 Internal Revenue Service (2014).
 Small Business Health Care Tax Credit for Small Employers.
 Accessed October 9, 2014, from http://www.irs.gov/uac/Small-Business-Health-Care-Tax-Credit-for-Small-Employers.